 Regulated debit is defined by the 2010 Durbin Amendment to the Dodd-Frank Wall Street Reform Act.
 That amendment simply says that regulated debit is any debit that’s “backed up” by a bank with at least $10B in assets.
-That includes major banks like Wells Fargo, SunTrust and Bank of America.
+That includes major banks like Wells Fargo, SunTrust, and Bank of America.
 Each year, more banks are added to the list (and some are removed) as assets and holdings change.

-Unregulated debit, then, includes debit cards that are backed by banks with assets below that $10B threshold.
+Unregulated debit, then, includes debit cards that are backed by banks with assets below that $10B thresholds.
 Simple enough.
 The tricky part comes in determining how fees are assessed to each type of debit transaction.

 Interchange Fee Structure: Important Differences